base-cms/base-cms/services/graphql-server/README.md

           id
           name
         }
-        # bad - HMTL bodies can _very_ large.
+        # bad - HMTL bodies can be _very_ large.
 We're not using it so don't request it. :)
         body
         # bad - not using this either: there's no point in doing a taxonomy query.
         taxonomy {